mozilla/jx-sqlite/README.md

 **How to handle arrays of arrays?** I have not seen many examples in the wild yet.
 Usually, arrays of arrays represent a multidimensional array, where the number of elements in every array is the same.
 Maybe we can reject JSON that does not conform to a multidimensional interpretation.

+## Contributors
+Contributions are always welcome!

+## License
+This project is licensed under Mozilla Public License, v.
+2.0.
+If a copy of the MPL was not distributed with this file, You can obtain one at http://mozilla.org/MPL/2.0/.